Radfan-Obad/Radfan-Obad/README.md

 - 👋 Hi, I’m @Radfan-Obad
-- 👀 I’m interested in ...
+- 👀 I’m interested in IT
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Master
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IT
-- 📫 How to reach me ...
+- 📫 How to reach me:
+     email:radfan.a.kareem@gmail.com
+     WhatsApp:00967-735-244-071

 <!---
 Radfan-Obad/Radfan-Obad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.